finnigar/finnigar/README.md

     * In your resume, you may wish to emphasise certain parts by using boldface, or using italics.
     * To use boldface:
       * Put two astericks ("*"), then begin typing the word or phrase you wish to have bolded. **Do not put a space after the astericks.**
-      * Put two astericks at the end of the last word you would like bolded. **Do not put a space before the last word and the astericks.**
+      * Put two astericks at the end of the last word you would like bolded. **Do not put a space before the astericks.**
     * To use _italicized_ font:
       * Use the "_" symbol (underscore).
       * Put an underscore symbol, then type the content you would like italicized